Iwan Gronow: Career

-Sea Fever

 2020 saw Gronow become one of the founding members of Sea Fever, a collaboration between Beth Cassidy of Section 25, Tom Chapman of New Order, Phil Cunningham, also of New Order, and drummer Elliot Barlow.
 The band debuted their single "Crossed Wires" (a song featuring New Order drummer Stephen Morris) in October 2020 and the song has also been featured on Chris Hawkins' BBC 6 Music morning radio show.
 Their debut album is expected in the summer of 2021.

-Solo work

 Gronow's debut solo single "In the Mire" was released on 13 September 2019.
 A second single, "Second Guess", was released on 22 November.
 "Highest Symbol" became the third single in April 2020.

 Gronow's debut EP, Out on a Limb, was released on 2 October 2020.
 It includes the three singles above, plus three new tracks: "Lesser Known", "Out on a Limb" and "On the Mind".
 "On the Mind" dates back to Gronow's very first attempt at singing and writing lyrics.

 Personal life

 Originally from Sidcup, Kent, Gronow moved St Just in Penwith, Cornwall, when he was three years old.
 He moved north to Manchester in 2001.

 Gronow married his partner, Lauren, in Mauritius on 25 May 2017.
-The had a child together in 2021.
+They had a child together in 2021.

 He has named his favourite record as being Fun House by the Stooges.